isomerpages/nlb-eyeonasia/obsolete/05-no-wallet.md

 ---
-layout: leftnav-page-content
-title: No wallet?
-Any problem?
+title: 'No wallet?
+Any problem?'
 permalink: /china/know/living-in-china/no-wallet-any-problem/
-breadcrumb: No wallet?
-Any problem?
+breadcrumb: 'No wallet?
+Any problem?'
-collection_name: china-know-living

 ---

 <img src="\images\china-living\no-wallet.jpg" alt="no wallet any problem" style="width:800px;" />